citp/privacy-policy-historical/y/yo/you/your-move.co.uk.md

 We reserve the right to change the contents of Our Site, including this Privacy Notice at any time, by posting such changes on Our Site.
 It is your responsibility to familiarise yourself with the Privacy Notice regularly to ensure that you are aware of any changes.
 Your continued use of Our Site following the posting of any such changes will constitute your acceptance of the revised Privacy Notice.

-This Privacy Notice was last updated on 3 December 2018.
+This Privacy Notice was last updated on 01 June 2019.
 Please contact us using the details below should you require any clarification regarding how we may have processed your data prior to this date.

 ### What information is being collected if you are a prospective or existing customer?